 Even with good insurance and a low deductible, no one truly enjoys paying medical bills.
-One bright spot to big bills is the opportunity to claim your medical expenses as a tax deduction on your tax return, as long as your bills are greater than ten percent of your tax year’s adjusted gross income.
+One bright spot to big bills is the opportunity to claim your medical expenses as a tax deduction on your tax return, as long as your bills are greater than 7.5 percent of your tax year’s adjusted gross income.

 Medical Isn’t Just ‘Medical’

 The IRS allows tax deductions for dental care and vision, in addition to medical expenses.
 This means you can potentially deduct eye exams, contacts, glasses, dental visits, braces, false teeth, and root canals.

 What else is available for medical deductions?
 Preventative care and surgeries, psychiatric and psychological treatment, prescription medicine and medical devices – such as hearing aids and in-home medical equipment – all fall under the medical expenses deduction.

 You’re even allowed to deduct the cost of your monthly insurance payments if they are not paid pre-tax through an employer-provided plan, as well as travel expenses to and from the doctor.
 The medical expense deduction includes medical expenses you pay for yourself, your spouse, and dependents.